NeuromatchAcademy/course-content/README.md

 # **This is now under construction for 2021.
-For stable materials from 2020, please refer to https://academy.neuromatch.io/nma2020/course-materials**
+For stable materials from 2020, please refer to [our website](https://academy.neuromatch.io/nma2020/course-materials)**

 # NeuroMatch Academy (NMA) Computational Neuroscience syllabus